eclipse-iceoryx/iceoryx/doc/design/logging.md

 ### Considerations

-1. Similar to other iceoryx constructs, heap usage is forbidden.
+1. Similar to other iceoryx constructs, heap usage, exceptions and recursive calls are forbidden.
 This also means that `std::string` and `std::stringstream` cannot be used.

 2. Since the logger shall be used by the `iceoryx_hoofs` itself, the base implementation can also not make use of functionality in e.g. `iox::cxx` or